Melody Ouyang, pianist/pedagogue

 B.M.
 The Juilliard School

-Melody Ouyang began her piano studies at the age of three.
-In her native country, she was a winner of several piano competitions at a very young age, including the Taiwan National Piano Competition.
-Dr. Ouyang came to the United States in 1990 as a full scholarship student at The Juilliard School Pre-College Division.
+Dr. Melody Ouyang began her piano studies at the age of three.
+A native of Taiwan, she distinguished herself early on as a prizewinner in numerous competitions, including the Taiwan National Piano Competition.
+In 1990, she came to the United States as a scholarship student at The Juilliard School’s Pre-College Division.

-Since moving to the United States, Dr. Ouyang has been a winner of several prestigious competitions, including the Artist International Piano Competition, Corpus Christi International Young Artists Competition, The Juilliard School Concerto Competition, International Young Artists Piano Competition, Corpus Christi Concerto Competition, etc. Melody's performances as soloist with orchestra include appearances with The Juilliard Symphony Orchestra, The Virginia Symphony, The Taiwan National Symphony, among others.
-She has given solo and chamber music recitals in major concert venues in the U.S such as Carnegie Hall, Kennedy Center, Lincoln Center, Steinway Hall in New York City, and Alice Tully Hall, and The Eisemann Center, and has toured Europe and Asia as a recitalist.
-Dr. Ouyang has participated and performed in some of the most prestigious music festivals, including The Tanglewood Institute, Aspen Music Festival, Blossom Festival, Banff Centre Summer Programs, Norfolk Chamber Music Festival, and the Sarasota Music Festival.
-In addition, she was frequently featured in the WQXR radio station in New York City.
+Since then, Dr. Ouyang has garnered top prizes in several prestigious competitions, including the Artist International Piano Competition, Corpus Christi International Young Artists Competition, The Juilliard School Concerto Competition, International Young Artists Piano Competition, and Corpus Christi Concerto Competition, among others.
+She has appeared as a soloist with orchestras such as The Juilliard Symphony Orchestra, The Virginia Symphony, and The Taiwan National Symphony, and has performed in major concert venues including Carnegie Hall, Lincoln Center, Kennedy Center, Alice Tully Hall, Steinway Hall, and The Eisemann Center.
+Her performance career has taken her across the United States, Europe, and Asia, and she has been featured on New York City’s WQXR classical radio.
+Dr. Ouyang has also participated in some of the world’s most renowned music festivals, including the Tanglewood Institute, Aspen Music Festival, Blossom Festival, Banff Centre, and Sarasota Music Festival.

-Melody received her Bachelor of Musical Arts Degree in Piano Performance from The Juilliard School, Master of Music Degree from Yale School of Music, and her Doctoral of Musical Arts degree in piano performance from New England Conservatory.
-Her primary teachers were Herbert Stessin, Peter Frankl, Jane Carlson, and Patricia Zander.
-Other artists and teachers, such as Claude Frank, Boris Berman and Leon Fleisher, among others also had significant influence on her.
+Dr. Ouyang holds a Bachelor of Music from The Juilliard School, a Master of Music from the Yale School of Music, and a Doctor of Musical Arts from the New England Conservatory.
+Her principal teachers include Herbert Stessin, Peter Frankl, Jane Carlson, and Patricia Zander, with additional mentorship from renowned artists such as Claude Frank, Boris Berman, and Leon Fleisher.